 To check the LSF Batch configuration files, LIM must be running on the master host.

-2. Wait a minute, and then run the lsid program to make sure LIM is available.
+lsid program to make sure LIM

-The lsid program is located in the LSF_TOP/bin directory.
+The lsid program is located in the LSF_TOP/bin

 badmin ckconfig -v